bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RailElementaryLength_139zI2nWv5vuRYYFkrBt5t/Documentation.md

-The length of rail is proposed to supply from Milling plant
+The standardised length of rail supplied from the manufacturer.